slint-ui/slint/api/rs/slint/mcu.md

    feature changes Slint to use unsafe static for storage.
 This way, you guarantee to use Slint API only from a single thread, and not from interrupt handlers.
  * `libm`: We select this feature to enable the use of the [libm](https://crates.io/crates/libm) crate to provide traits and functions for floating point arithmetic.
    They are typically provided by the Rust Standard Library (std), but that is not available in bare metal environments.

+It might be necessary to enable the [Feature resolver version 2](https://doc.rust-lang.org/cargo/reference/features.html#feature-resolver-version-2) in your Cargo.toml if you notice that your dependencies are attempting to build with `std` support even if it was disabled.
+This is the default when using the Rust 2021 Edition or later.

 ## Changes to `build.rs`